front-end-performer/front-end-performer/README.md

-## Hi there 👋
+## Hey cool people! 👋

-**front-end-performer/front-end-performer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-I am Oleksii and working as a Front End Web Developer.
-I have studied Full Stack Developemt in mid-2019.
+I’m a former professional sport acrobat and performer in one of the world’s top shows.
+Since 2016, I’ve transitioned into a career as a Front-End Developer.
+That’s right! :) In 2019, I expanded my skills by studying Full-Stack Development, and for the past five years, I've been working as a dedicated Front-End Developer.

 I am really enthusiastic about learning new technology.
-Currenlty working on my project: www.dielokale.com.
+Currenlty working on one of my project: www.dielokale.com.

 Here are some ideas to get you started: